 A limited tender would be organized if the tender's conditions can be met only by a limited number of bidders.
 Terms and condition of disposal of the property in an open tender are advertised by public notice.
-Tenders are organized mainly for properties which belong to the State Treasury or other public entities e.g. the local authority and are based on the provisions of statute and relevant public procedures.
+Tenders are organized mainly for properties which belong to the State Treasury or other public entities, such as local authority, and are based on the provisions of statute and relevant public procedures.